 9. Regular rinsing of your nose prevents infection from the virus

-To date, there is absolutely no evidence that this practice will actually protect you from getting infected -- after all, it only really affects the nasal cavity.
-However, there is some evidence that regularly irrigating your nose with saline solution can speed up recovery from things like the common cold.
+To date, there is absolutely no evidence that this practice will actually protect you from getting infected — after all, it only really affects the nasal cavity.
+However, there is evidence that irrigating your nose with a "neti pot" filled with a sterile saline solution can speed up recovery from hay fever or the common cold.

 10. The virus only affects older people, right?

 This is most definitely a myth.
-The virus has been shown to infect people of all ages.
+The virus has been shown to infect people of all ages, even infants.

-But, older people and those with pre-existing medical conditions (like asthma, diabetes, heart disease) do appear to be hit more severely by SARS-CoV-2.
+But, older people, especially those with pre-existing medical conditions (like asthma, diabetes, heart disease) do appear to be hit more severely by SARS-CoV-2.

 The World Health Organization has advised that people of all ages take the appropriate preventative actions to reduce the risk of infection to a minimum.

-11. DIY masks will stop me from getting infected
+11. DIY or surgical masks will stop me from getting infected

 Funnily enough, masks that you've made yourself are highly unlikely to be effective.
 Some examples have included full-face masks made from old water bottles to plastic bags.